LapisHusky/dropperutilities/readme.md

 ### Will I get banned for using this?
 I don't know.
 I have used it for a few days without getting banned, but it is something you could be banned for using.
 Because of that risk, I strongly recommend using an account you would be fine with getting banned on.

+### Can you add X?
+I'm not taking feature requests for this bot.
+You are welcome to make your own changes if you know how to.
+This is just a personal project that I released because others wanted to use it as well.